 Our primary credit facility consists of (i) a \$750 million, five-year revolving credit facility (the "Five Year Revolving Credit Facility") and (ii) a \$1 billion, 364-day revolving credit facility (the "364-Day Revolving Credit Facility") (collectively the "Revolving Credit Facilities").
 The 364-Day Revolving Credit Facility will mature on October 27, 2000 but may be renewed on an annual basis for an additional 364 days upon receiving lender approval.
 The Five-Year Revolving Credit Facility will mature on October 1, 2001.
 Borrowings under the Revolving Credit Facilities, at our option, bear interest based on competitive bids of lenders participating in the facilities, at prime rates or at LIBOR, plus a margin of approximately 75 basis points.
 We are required to pay a per annum facility fee of .175% and .15% of the average daily unused commitments under the Five Year Revolving Credit Facility and 364 Day Revolving Credit Facility, respectively.
 The interest rates and facility fees are subject to change based upon credit ratings on our senior unsecured long-term debt by nationally recognized debt rating agencies.
-The Revolving Credit Facilities contain certain restrictive covenants including restrictions on indebtedness, mergers, liquidations and sale and leaseback transactions and requires the maintenance of certain financial ratios, including a 3:1 minimum interest coverage ratio (14:1 as of September 30, 1999) and a maximum debt-to-capitalization ratio of 0.5:1 (0.4:1 as of September 30, 1999).
+The Revolving Credit Facilities contain certain restrictive covenants including restrictions on indebtedness, mergers, liquidations and sale and leaseback transactions and requires the maintenance of certain financial ratios, including a 3:1 minimum interest coverage ratio and a maximum debt-to-capitalization ratio of 0.5:1.